Sarvesh-CSE/ComputerScience/software_engineering/web_content.md

 **Software Requirement Specification (SRS)**
 * description of software agreed between parties prior to its actual development
-* clear mention of functional and non-functional requirements
-* may have use-cases describing the interaction between various different entities

 **SRS Structure**
 1. Introduction